AlexandriaBalkaran/alexandria-balkaran-capstone/README.md

 - Initialize frontend and backend frameworks.

 Create Backend
-- Choose APIs and create database
+- Choose APIs and create database.

 Frontend
 - Implement the filter system by date, time, and neighbourhood.